Trip to the Pumpkin Patch

 Food Boxes for Christmas

-On December 17th we held our annual Food for Christmas event at Salem Vineyard Church.
+In December we hold our annual Food for Christmas event.
 Much of the same information listed above regarding food for Thanksgiving is true here, with these exceptions.

-With generous donations from Polk County, Marion Polk Food Share, Perrydale 4H and Food4Life we were able to provide families with 200 pounds of healthy food for the Christmas holiday.
-The food delivered included a 15 pound ham and enough food to feed a family of five for two weeks.
+For Christmas we receive donations from Marion Polk Food Share, Perrydale 4H and Food4Life which allow us to deliver 35,000+ pounds of food.
+The food delivered will included a 25 pound roast and enough healthy food to feed a family of five for two weeks.

-With the help of WSFC, Red Robin, West Salem US Bank, Urban Grange Coffee, West Salem Les Schwab Tire Centers and Pamper Me Spa in Keizer we were able to provide more that 2,300 gifts to children.
+With the help of Life Church, Red Robin, West Salem ACE Hardware, Urban Grange Coffee, West Salem Les Schwab Tire Centers, Connection Life Church, Applebee’s, Copper Creek Mercantile and many other business’ in Salem and Keizer we were able to provide more than, 1,700 Christmas gifts to children in our community

-Each of the above locations put up Dream Tree’s.
+Each of those supporters put up Dream Tree’s.
 Each Dream Tree was covered with ornaments that contained the exact Christmas wishes of children who had been interviewed in the homes or at Dream Center.
-This was a record year with more children being blessed then in any past years.

 Santa’s Work Shop

-The obvios question is how long did that take.
-Well this may surprise you; it took one hour to decorate the cookies and two hours to wrap all the gifts.
+The obvios question is how long does that take.
+Well this may surprise you; it only take about two hours to decorate all the cookies and wrap all the gifts.

 Dream Tree Delivery

-Saturday December 21st dozens of volunteers converged on to Edgewater to delivery the Dream Tree gifts to the homes of children.
+On the Saturday before Christmas dozens of volunteers converged on to Edgewater to delivery the Dream Tree gifts to the homes of children.
 This is a day everyone looks forward to.
 You see for more than 95% of the children, these Christmas gifts are the only gifts they will receive at Christmas.
 Giving them exactly what they dreamt of is such a wonderful feeling and the volunteers are often overwhelmed by the experience.

 Operation Sneaky Elf

-This year 49 Sneaky Elves crept though the dark streets as everyone in the community slept, and in one hour 863 bags of cookies and candies had been carefully placed on doorknobs.
+On an average 60 Sneaky Elves creep though the dark streets as everyone in the community sleep, and in one hour up to 1,400 bags of cookies are carefully placed on doorknobs.
+Each bags also includes a Christmas wish: “Merry Christmas, you are loved”

 Thank you to everyone who baked cookies and candies, everyone who decorated cookies and everyone who bagged them up and came out on Christmas morning to delivery them.